 2D vs. 3D Toolpaths

-Now that you’ve created a new Setup, you’ll need to program your toolpaths—in other words, the cuts you want your Desktop CNC Milling Machine to make when machining your part.
+Now that you’ve created a new Setup, you’ll need to program your toolpaths—in other words, the cuts you want your CNC machine to make when milling your part.
 Keep in mind that some parts may require multiple toolpaths, multiple tools, and even multiple setups.
 There are many toolpaths to choose from (as shown below) and they all have different strengths and weaknesses.
 Fusion 360 has helpful information panels that pop up when you mouse over the different toolpaths.
 To learn more about them, hover your mouse over the toolpath you wish to program.

 When you select a toolpath, a new panel will pop up, allowing you to configure this toolpath.
 This panel has five tabs, each with a number of settings and places to enter your speeds and feeds recipes.

 - Tool is for selecting a tool and specifying your speeds and feeds.

 - Geometry is for selecting the geometry you wish to mill.